 “One of the 10 Best Personal Finance Blogs.”

 Welcome to 20somethingfinance!
 I am the author, G.E.
 Miller.
 Long story short – I went from zero savings and significant debt after graduation to saving over 85% of my income in just a few years.
 The goal?
 Financial independence ASAP.
-I am full-on embracing EVERY aspect of a financially responsible, engaged, frugal lifestyle – from the razor blades I shave with to the 401K I max out.
-And I’m chronicling it all on this blog.
+I am full-on embracing EVERY aspect of a financially responsible, engaged, frugal lifestyle – from the razor blades I shave with to retirement account optimization.
+And I’m chronicling the journey on this blog.

 If you’re new here, you can find every post by category & a full list of every post in order, if you’re ambitious and want to start from the beginning.
 20somethingfinance recently hit the 5-year landmark and has become one of the most popular personal finance blogs in the world.
 To mark the occasion, I put together a list of the top 25 ideological and top 50 strategic posts of the first five years, if you’re a Cliff Notes kind of person.

 By the way, if you’re not in your 20′s, that’s OK.
 I no longer am either (but the blog is stuck with the name), and close to half of the readers here are 30+.
-Good personal finance has no age restrictions.
+Learning and sharing knowledge of personal finance has no age restrictions.

 Now, on to the more detailed and dramatic story on why this blog exists…